Prevention is better than a cure, wouldn’t you agree?

 Good Cleaning Practice and Dust Control

-If too much dust gets into the system it can cause problems, clogging up the working and causing some of the technology to malfunction.
-Using effective dust control and cleaning measures in and around your I.T. equipment can have a big impact on the ongoing health of your overall system.
+If too much dust gets into the system, it can cause problems, clogging up the working and causing some of the technology to malfunction.
+Therefore, using effective dust control and cleaning measures in and around your I.T. equipment can have a big impact on the ongoing health of your overall system.

 Keep Software Up-to-Date

-Whatever software and operating system your company uses it’s extremely important to ensure that you keep the software up to date.
-Be it Windows, Apple IOS, Adobe, Java, Wordpress or any other programme that you use, they will be routinely updated to improve their operation and, more importantly, to defend themselves against bugs, hacks or other nasties that might corrupt their system.
+Whatever software and operating system your company uses, it’s essential to ensure that you keep the software up to date.
+Be it Windows, Apple IOS, Adobe, Java, WordPress or any other programme that you use, they will be routinely updated to improve their operation and, more importantly, defend themselves against bugs, hacks or other nasties that might corrupt their system.

-If you don’t update as and when prompted by these software providers (usually as a pop-up on your computer) then you are potentially adding risk to the working of your overall system.
+If you don’t update as and when prompted by these software providers (usually as a pop-up on your computer), you are potentially adding risk to the working of your overall system.

 Have Powerful Anti-Virus and Scanning Software Installed

-As you would on your home computer, you should of course ensure that your system has some defence in place to protect it from malware and other virus’ which can wreak devastating damage to an I.T. system.
+As you would on your home computer, you should, of course, ensure that your system has some defence in place to protect it from malware and another virus’ which can wreak devastating damage to an I.T. system.

-Ideally, this anti-virus software should be regularly checked and if necessary updated to ensure that it is always scanning properly and continually robust enough to detect and protect against ever changing new threats.
+Ideally, you should regularly check this anti-virus software and, if necessary, updated it to ensure that it is always scanning properly and continually robust enough to detect and protect against ever-changing new threats.

 Regularly Check on the Condition of your Equipment

 Using an I.T specialist to carry out regular check-ups on the physical condition of your hardware is also a crucial aspect of preventative maintenance.
-As with all equipment, time and general wear and tear is going to mean that some elements deteriorate and fail over time.
-Checking these on a regular basis, repairing and updating as you go can significantly reduce the risk of catastrophic failure further down the line.
+As with all equipment, time and general wear and tear will mean that some elements deteriorate and fail over time.
+Checking these regularly, repairing and updating as you go can significantly reduce the risk of catastrophic failure further down the line.